A primer on semiconvex functions in general potential theories: Introduction

 If the Subharmonic Addition Theorem holds, then the comparison principle on a domain $\Omega$ reduces to the {\em Zero Maximum Principle} for $\widetilde{\call M}$-subharmonics:

-This is the idea of the aforementioned {\em monotonicity-duality method} initiated by Harvey and Lawson in \cite{hldir09} in the constant coefficient pure second order case.
-It has developed into a robust and general method which can also be transported to every nonlinear degenerate elliptic PDE which is {\em compatibile} with a given potential theory.
-The reader is invited to consult \cite{hldir, cpaux, cpmain, chlp, cprdir} for many of these developments.
-We will derive this method from first principles and then discuss the constant coefficient pure second order and gradient-free cases, which also includes the characterizzation of the dual cone subharmonics, which are the {\em subaffine} and {\em subaffine-plus} functions, respectively.
-The second setting is when there is the {\em minimal monotonicity} that every subsequation possesses and one obtains a weaker form of the comparison principle, called {\em strict comparison}.
-In the variable coefficient case, when the subharmonics are quasi-convex the proof of strict comparison is a simple consequence of the Summand Theorem.
-Two approaches to strict comparison for semicontinuous subharmonics are presented in the constant coefficient case.
-Both approaches use quasi-convex approximations; one implicitly and one explicitly.
+This is the idea of the {\em monotonicity-duality method} initiated by Harvey and Lawson in \cite{hldir09} in the constant coefficient pure second order case, which has developed into a robust and general method which can also be transported to every nonlinear degenerate elliptic PDE which is {\em compatible} with a given potential theory.
+The reader is invited to consult \cite{chlp, cpaux, cpmain, cprdir, hldir} for many of these developments.

-This completes the synopsis of Parts I and II, where we note that there are also two appendices which, together, give a self-contained proof of Alexandrov's Theorem.
-The proof depends on two ingredients: 1) second order differentiability at ``non-critical points'' of functions $f$ which are quadratic perturbations of a bounded convex function $u$, where the non-critical ponts are the non-critical values of the subdifferential of the convex {\em Legendre transformation} of $f$ (see \Cref{mplt}) and 2) a Lipschitz version of Sard's theorem (see Lemma \ref{sard}), which shows that the set of ``critical points'' has Lebesgue measure zero.

-We conclude this introduction with two considerations, which were previously mentioned.
-The first concerns parallel developments in nonlinear potential theories and nonlinear PDEs and the second concerns what is ``new'' in this primer, with respect to the two unpublished manuscripts \cite{hlqc} and \cite{hlae}.

-As described above, the ``hard analysis part'' in nonlinear potential theories is contained in two deep results on quasi-convex functions; namely, Alexandov's Theorem and the Jensen--S{\l}odkowski Theorem.
-Indeed, Alexandov's Theorem (and basic properties of subequations) implies the validity of the AE Theorem and hence the Subharmonic Addition Theorem.
-The Jensen--S{\l}odkowski Theorem is used in both the proof of the hardest part of the Upper Contact Jet Theorem, {\em partial upper semicontinuity of second derivatives}, and the proof of the Summand Theorem.
-In addition, {\em quasi-approximation via sup-convolution} is a robust method for reducing a potential-theoretic question for semicontinuous functions to its quasi-convex counterpart.
-As is well known, the same basic ingredients play the same role in the conventional viscosity theory for nonlinear PDEs.
-Indeed, the proof of the crucial Theorem on Sums depends on Alexandrov's Theorem, Jensen's Lemma and ``magical properties'' of the sup-convolution.